Where To Buy

-Boot Support: The ankle strap offers up pretty good support but I personally liked the old Caliber ankle strap better when it comes to support.
+Boot Support: The ankle strap offers up pretty good support but I personally liked the old Caliber ankle strap better when it comes to supporting.
 Love the toe straps with Salomon’s bindings and they really fit around the toe.

 Ratchet System: Decent ratchet system that isn’t bad or exceptional.
 It works.

-Shock Absorption: The plastic EVA foam combo makes for a very damp ride but the shock absorption is just mid level.
+Shock Absorption: The plastic EVA foam combo makes for a very damp ride but the shock absorption is just mid-level.

-So all in all it’s not a bad binding and a good fit for those that like a traditional mid 2000’s feel for more responsive boards.
+So, all in all, it’s not a bad binding and a good fit for those that like a traditional mid-2000’s feel for more responsive boards.

 For 2013, not much has changed with the Chief.
 We’d like to see a similar ankle strap for the 2013 Salomon Caliber but it’s still a good binding.
 The Chief is in a pretty competitive price group that competes with many excellent bindings out there but its aggressive riding style can work for many.

 For 2011, there were some minor adjustments to the base plate to slightly improve performance, but the most noticeable change is that the straps have been changed.
 The ankle strap is softer and the toe strap is hollowed out in the center to fit better over the toe.
-This new tech isn’t a deal breaker over the 2010 model but the 2011 is definitely better.
+This new tech isn’t a deal breaker over the 2010 model but 2011 is definitely better.